Apple Cinnamon Rolls

 To Assemble the Rolls:

-• Spread the cinnamon filling in an even, thin layer, using a butter knife or offset spatula.
+• Spread the cinnamon filling in an even, thin layer.
 I smeared the filling pretty close to the edges.
 Next, spread the apple filling in an even, thin layer, giving a little more of a border, as the apples will spread as you roll.
-Starting from the edge furthest from you, roll the dough towards you, horizontally, into a tight, firm log.
+Starting from the edge farthest from you, roll the dough towards you, horizontally, into a tight, firm log.

 • Transfer to a greased 9 x 13 baking sheet (or something comparable).
 Cover with a kitchen towel and allow to rise for an additional 45 minutes, or until doubled in size.